victorweeyide/projects/README.md

 How to access the games:
+1. Have Python and Pygame installed on the computer
-1. Download Visual Studio Code on the computer
+2. Download Visual Studio Code on the computer
-2. Download the game folders
+3. Download the game folders
-3. Open the game folders in Visual Studio Code (under "File", select "Open Folder" and choose the folder of the game to be played, e.g. "catching")
+4. Open the game folders in Visual Studio Code (under "File", select "Open Folder" and choose the folder of the game to be played, e.g. "catching")
-4. Press the green play button at the top right of the Visual Studio Code screen
+5. Press the green play button at the top right of the Visual Studio Code screen
-5. Enjoy the games!
+6. Enjoy the games!
+7. If you are unable to access the games, you may view the game demo videos in https://tinyurl.com/ytfjt4p4